 Graphical representations of the method

 Figure 1 shows how the method has been applied in the first example, where the aim is to map the mRS states onto the three mutually exclusive states of ‘independent stroke’, ‘dependent stroke’ and ‘dead’.
 Figure 2 shows the equivalent method for mapping from the mRS states to the GOS states.
 As the figures show, the approaches are identical apart from the final stages, where mRS state information are combined in different ways.
 For this reason the stages which are common to both examples will be described first.
+FIGURES ARE NOT NUMBERED in Figure headers !

 Simulating proportions in each mRS state

-The proportions in each of the mRS states at 24 months, which was assumed to be the long-term outcome, were simulated in a two stage process using data from table 1 of the source paper.
+The proportions in each of the mRS states at 24 months, which was assumed to be the long-term outcome, were simulated in a two stage process using data from the source paper.
 In the first stage (Node 1 in both Figure 1 and Figure 2) the proportion that dies as a result of suffering a stroke is first simulated using a binomial distribution.
-In the second stage (Node 2a in both Figure 1 and Figure 2), the distribution of those alive in each of the six living mRS states (mRS categories 0 to 5) was simulated using a Dirichlet distribution, using cell counts from table 1 of the source paper at 24 months as input parameters.
+In the second stage (Node 2a in both Figure 1 and Figure 2), the distribution of those alive in each of the six living mRS states (mRS categories 0 to 5) was simulated using a Dirichlet distribution (REFERENCE to the Dirichlet description ?), using cell counts from table 1 of the source paper at 24 months as input parameters.
 These simulated proportions were then stored for later use (Node 3a in both Figure 1 and Figure 2).
 The R code for doing this is:

 mRS_followingStroke <- rdirichlet(N.PSA, c(61, 143, 111, 82, 24, 4))

 Where N.PSA and c(61, 143, 111, 82, 24, 4) are both arguments to the rdirichlet function.
-N.PSA provides the number of PSA samples to produce, and c(61, 143, 111, 82, 24, 4) providing the parameter values for the Dirichlet function.
-These parameter values are taken directly from table 1 of the source paper.
+N.PSA provides the number of PSA what does PSA stands for ? samples to produce, and c(61, 143, 111, 82, 24, 4) providing the parameter values for the Dirichlet function.
+These parameter values are taken directly from the source paper.

 Simulating utilities associated with each mRS state

-Table 3 of the source paper presents mean EQ-5D utility values and standard errors associated with each mRS state.
-These values were used to produce a large number of simulated values of the mean values of the utility of each state, by assuming that the utility estimates each followed a normal distribution.
+the source paper presents mean EQ-5D utility values and standard errors associated with each mRS state.
+These values were used to produce a large number of simulated values of the mean values of the utility of each state, by assuming that the mean utility estimates each followed a normal distribution ie the sampling distribution of the mean(s) is normal.
+(You need to confirm this !)
 This process allows parameter uncertainty at this stage to be propagated through to later stages rather than disregarded.
 The R code for doing this for the mRS 3 state is:

 s3 <- rnorm(N.PSA, .545, .277)

-Where 0.545 is the mean utility reported in table 3 of the source paper for this mRS state, and 0.277 is the standard error reported.
+Where 0.545 is the mean utility reported in the source paper for this mRS state, and 0.277 is the reported standard error of the individual utilities or of the mean ?????.
 The simulated values for the other mRS states are produced similarly.
+IF the source paper reports only the sample utility mean and standard deviation (in each category) of the utilities (as I except) you have to calculate the SEM from those 2 statistics first.

+See http://en.wikipedia.org/wiki/Sampling_distribution Do not confuse the observed sample standard deviation (SD) of the individual patient-level utilities and the standard error of the mean (SEM)

+While the statistic “Mean of the utilities” is normally distributed as a consequence of the Central Limit Theorem, the observed utilities are AS A RULE ARE NOT normally distributed.
+Empirically observed utilities present plenty of weird problems (see my 2010 and 2012 papers for example with references therein)

 Converting simulated utility values into utility multipliers